 Then again, it’s not scalable to have lunch or coffee regularly with each and every client.
 There are, however, a variety of ways you can keep yourself front-and-center with your clients, and maintain open lines of communication:

 There are business benefits to staying connected with your clients.
 In fact, because it’s easier and cheaper to work with existing customers than to create new ones, doing this should be a key part of your marketing strategy.
-But don’t lose sight of the fact that the real test of a solid, trusted Realtor is someone who actually cares about the people he or she works with, and finds ways to demonstrate that continuously.
+Differentiate your business from the competition by being someone who actually cares about the people he or she works with, and find ways to demonstrate that continuously.